102 Animals on University Property

 VIII.
 Handler Responsibilities

 B. The handler of a service animal or assistance animal must personally supervise and retain full control of the animal at all times.
-The animal may not be left unattended at any time except for assistance animals left in the handler’s University residence.
+The animal may not be left unattended at any time except in the handler’s University residence.
+The handler is responsible for ensuring that the animal is contained, as appropriate, when the handler is not present during the day while attending classes or other activiteis.

 C. The animal will not be allowed to disrupt or interfere with University activities including, but not limited to, teaching, research, service, or administrative activities.
 If the animal is unruly or disruptive, or if the handler fails to maintain control of the animal, the handler must regain control immediately or remove the animal from University property.
 If the improper behavior continues or occurs more than once, the handler may be prohibited from bringing the animal onto University property.